AlexErrant/Pentive/design-decisions/setup.md

 ## 8. Deploy (optional)

-For the initial deployment, you may need to `cd` to `/app`, `/app-ugc`, and `/hub-ugc`, then deploy each manually with `pnpm run build && wrangler pages publish ./dist`.
+For the initial deployment, you may need to `cd` to `/app`, `/app-ugc`, and `/hub-ugc`, then deploy each manually with `pnpm run build && wrangler pages deploy ./dist`.
 This is because `wrangler pages publish` requires that you go through 2 interactive prompts when creating a new project.
 After that, subsequent deployments may be run with

 ```bash
 pnpm run deploy